nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info" role="alert">:information_source: <strong>Note:</strong> <br>
-* For each command, "Format" indicates the syntax of the command.
+<li> For each command, "Format" indicates the syntax of the command. </li>
-* Square brackets indicates an optional [[ parameter ]].
+<li> Square brackets indicates an optional parameter. </li>
-* In most commands, if the same parameter is repeated and only one is required, we take the last value provided.
+<li> In most commands, if the same parameter is repeated and only one is required, we take the last value provided.</li>
 </div>

 ### 6.1 Applicant Commands